 Claude Marketplace — AI procurement for enterprises

-6 March — Anthropic launches the Claude Marketplace, a platform allowing enterprises to simplify procurement of AI tools.
-Available in limited preview (limited preview).
+March 6 — Anthropic launches the Claude Marketplace, a platform enabling enterprises to simplify their procurement of AI tools.
+Available in limited preview.

-Organizations with an existing spend commitment to Anthropic can apply part of that commitment toward Claude-powered solutions developed by partners.
-Six partners are announced at launch: GitLab, Harvey, Lovable, Replit, RogoAI and Snowflake.
+Organizations with an existing spend commitment to Anthropic can apply part of it toward Claude-powered solutions developed by partners.
+Six partners are announced at launch: GitLab, Harvey, Lovable, Replit, RogoAI, and Snowflake.

 🔗 Claude Marketplace announcement